CDA70/Estimation/writeup.md

  References:
 * [UDACITY Flying Car Nanodegree lessons - Term 1](https://eu.udacity.com/course/flying-car-nanodegree--nd787)
 * [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj#/54894644/)
-* SLACK, Fying Cars: Peers information *
+* SLACK, Fying Cars: Peers information

-Estimation, is the fourth project implemented during term 1 of the udacity's flying car nano degree.
+Estimation, is the 4th project implemented during term 1 of the udacity's Flying Car Nano degree.
 It's required to develop an estimator used by a quadrotor controller.
 The estimator is written in CPP that runs in a simulator.

-Whereas in the controller project the sensors were perfect, in this project, noise is introduced to get closer to reality.
+Whereas in the previous controller (3th) project the sensors were perfect, in this project, noise is introduced to get closer to reality.
-A major part of the project is the implementation of an Extended Kalman Filter (EKF) that is used to improve the previous controller project.
+Basically the project is the implementation of an Extended Kalman Filter (EKF) that is used to improve the previous controller project.

 The project consists of six steps and are further explained in the rubrik answers below.
 The implemented steps are:
-* Sensor Noise
+* **Sensor Noise**
-* Attitude estimation
+* **Attitude estimation**
-* Prediction step
+* **Prediction step**
-* Magnetometer update
+* **Magnetometer update**
-* Closed loop + GPS update
+* **Closed loop + GPS update**
-* Adding your controller
+* **Adding your controller**

 ## SENSOR NOISE: Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data.
 *The calculated standard deviation should correctly capture ~68% of the sensor measurements.
 Your writeup should describe the method used for determining the standard deviation given the simulated sensor measurements.*

 In step 1, Sensor Noise we are going to calculate the standard deviation.
 There is not much required for this step. the idea is to run the scenario `06_NoisySensors` for some time.
 The quad will not move but you will notice 2 graphs, the first one is to capture the GPS and the other one is the meassure the accelerometer.
-Once the data was captured I used `numpy.std()` function python to determine the standard deviation.
+Once the data was captured I used `numpy.std()`  python function to determine the standard deviation.

 ![standard deviation](/images/standard-deviation.png)